theamachine/Estimation-of-growth-stage-of-weeds-according-to-the-number-of-their-leaves-using-deep-CNN./README.md

 ## Part 1b.
 Transfer Learning - Regression Reformulation

-### Step 1
-Repeat the steps of Part 1a. but reformulate as a regression problem, i.e., your network needs to output a single float value ranging between 0 to 6 corresponding to the number of leaves.
-Again, you are not expected to fine-tune the initial VGG layers.

-- Plot a loss curve for training and validation data
-- Plot an accuracy curve for training and validation data
-- Provide confusion matrix of your network on the training including validation and testing data sets.

-### Step 2
-The size of the training data is quite small.
-Discuss based on your learning curves if overfitting is occurring with the models from Parts 1a and 1b.
 ## Part 2.
 Improve your Model

 Regularization and data augmentation are common strategies to deal with small datasets.

 ### Step 1
 Incorporate Batch Normalization and Dropout into your design the superior network trained in Part 1.
 You are not expected to fine-tune the initial VGG layers.
-Again you will provide the following:
-- A loss curve for training and validation data
-- An accuracy curve for training and validation data
-- A confusion matrix of your network on the training including validation and testing data sets.

 ### Step 2
 Train the same model from Step 1, now using data augmentation.
 Again, please provide the same output metrics as in Step 1.